Shushi3017/CI4P-PROJECT/readme.md

 <!-- * Description Section -->
 <div align="center">
-A concise, beginner-friendly CodeIgniter 4 starter to quickly bootstrap backend and frontend projects.
+Skydrift Gameverse is a website where you can put your games into your personal boards.
+It is esentially a Pinterest but for games and heavily takes inspiration from said website.
+This project uses a concise, beginner-friendly CodeIgniter 4 starter to quickly bootstrap backend and frontend projects.
 Includes sample modules (Auth, CRUD, Scheduler), Docker tooling, and clear conventions for file structure, commits, and testing.
 </div>

 <br/>